JingyeChen/C3-STISR/README.md

 - final pth (accessed via email request)

-You can find the rest codes in TPGSR and STT.
+You can find the rest codes in TPGSR, TATT and STT.

 # :flushed: Difference between the paper :flushed: